eljonny/TestCPP/README.md

  - fail function, for marking incomplete or skeleton tests, or failing in certain cases in a managed way that reduces boilerplate.

+## Planned Features

+There is no plan for advanced features like mocking or death tests.
+The goal is to keep the library simple and easy to use, and to delegate more complex testing to more advanced libraries like GoogleTest, and more advanced features like mocking/faking to external libraries;
+ maybe this will change in the future, since this is a project of exploration with no real constraints other than to maintain simplicity (complex things can be simple).

+The following features are currently planned:
+ - Test result output to files or stdout/stderr in a variety of formats
+   - JUnit XML
+   - xUnit XML
+   - CRTF JSON
+   - TAP (Become a TAP Producer)
+   - Maven Surefire XML
+ - Additional assertions, mostly convenient extensions of the current assertions
+   - Numerical Analysis Assertions
+     - assertLessThan
+     - assertGreaterThan
+     - assertLessThanOrEqual
+     - assertGreaterThanOrEqual
+     - assertIsEven
+     - assertIsOdd
+     - assertIsPrime
+     - assertIsNotPrime
+     - assertIsComposite
+     - assertIsNotComposite
+     - assertIsPerfect
+     - assertIsNotPerfect
+     - assertIsPowerOf
+     - assertIsNotPowerOf
+     - assertIsDivisorOf
+     - assertIsNotDivisorOf
+     - assertIsMultipleOf
+     - assertIsNotMultipleOf
+     - assertIsFactorOf
+     - assertIsNotFactorOf
+     - assertIsDivisibleBy
+     - assertIsNotDivisibleBy
+   - Range Assertions - Dates, Times, Durations, Numbers, strings, custom-defined ranges of varying types
+     - assertWithinRange
+     - assertNotWithinRange
+   - Container/string Assertions
+     - assertEmpty
+     - assertNotEmpty
+     - assertContains
+     - assertNotContains
+     - assertStartsWith
+     - assertEndsWith
+     - assertSizeIs
+   - String-only Assertions
+     - assertMatches
+     - assertNotMatches
+   - Miscellaneous Assertions
+     - assertIsOneOf
+     - assertIsNotOneOf
+     - Will apply lexicographically or numerically depending on the type of the arguments, with parameters to control what "close" means
+       - assertIsCloseTo
+       - assertIsNotCloseTo

 # Getting Started